srav001/katai/README.md

 The project is still in heavy development.
 Hoping to release it right before Svelte 5 release.
 You can find usable examples in src/routes/+page.svelte.

+Katai (meaning store in Tamil) is a simple state manager for Svelte 5.
+It builds on top of the familiar APIs of Svelte 3 & 4 stores while offering more functionality.

 ## createStore

 The `createStore` function is used to create a new store.
 It takes two parameters: `table` and `mainTableKey`.